MariaWasNotAvailable/QuickWEBPer/README.md

 ```
 or
 ```
-python webper # this will process all files in the current path
+python webper # either of these... webper.exe    # ...will open the GUI
 ```

 ## Rationale
 QuickWEBPer was conceived as a "no-config" batch converter, i. e. with a web-ready input content-reactive compression profile.
+It silently skips non-image files so you don't have to be too careful about multiple file input.